How to Write the Chapman University Supplemental Essays: Examples + Guide 2025/2026

 • What is a family tradition that you want to continue?

-• Submitted by a prospective student for the class of 2025: Where do you feel most at home?
+• Submitted by a prospective student for the class of 2026: Which well-known person or fictional character would you like to have as your roommate?

 How to Write Each Supplemental Essay Prompt for Chapman University